 Thanks Ben, we might not be able to resist a couple of beers though!

-Jonny Sharples has been working from home for years, but that doesn’t mean lockdown isn’t having an impact.
+Jonny Sharples has been working from home for years, but that doesn’t mean the pandemic isn’t having an impact.

 “I struggle to stay motivated and focused on work while at home, but also with making sure I take enough breaks and don’t just wake up, work, and go back to sleep with no time for myself.
 It’s a hard balance to strike and one I still find challenging after many years of working from home.”

-So there you have it, no need to feel guilty for not being 134% productive while you’re stuck inside in much less than normal circumstances.
+So there you have it, no need to feel guilty for not being 134% productive while you’re working from home in much less than normal circumstances.

 How’s Jonny coping?
 Other than twitter, Jonny’s been keeping in touch with his mates and colleagues: